Toggle navigation

 Join the intellectual minds of Milton Friedman, Walter Williams, James Buchanan, Friedrich Von Hayek and more for a tour of the political, economic, and intellectual landscape of the day.
 Take a look into the past and discover that the issues facing us today are very similar to those discussed over 30 years ago.
 National debt, welfare, monetary policies, social organization, education, international policies and so much more are the grounds for debate, and see just how relevant these topics are in today’s world.

-Friedrich A. Hayek Discussions: Jack High
+Friedrich A. Hayek Discussions: Tom Hazlett

 View All